 The Last Steps

-Freeze the Valentine s’mores brownie bite truffles for half an hour and melt the chocolate.
+Freeze the Valentine’s brownie truffles for half an hour and melt the chocolate.
+Use a microwave safe bowl and microwave in 20 second intervals until melted.
 You might or might not need to add a little oil to the chocolate in case it’s too thick when melted.
 This is going to depend on the type of chocolate you use and the brand, so see how it melts and just add the oil if needed.

-Dip the s’more flavoured brownie balls into the melted chocolate and then roll in graham cracker crumbs.
+Dip the chocolate brownie truffles into the melted chocolate to add the chocolate coating and then roll in graham cracker crumbs.
 To give these Valentine s’mores brownie bite truffles more cuteness, add sprinkles to the graham cracker crumbs first.
+Candy melts or almond bark could be used in place of the chocolate if you like.

-Chill them on a parchment paper-lined sheet for at least half an hour then serve!
+Chill them on a parchment paper-lined baking sheet for at least half an hour then serve!
+Valentine’s recipes that are this easy are keepers!

 This unique recipe with brownies, chocolate, marshmallow and graham cracker crumbs tastes so good you might eat it all!
 If not, don’t worry because you can store them for a while.